 In most cases, we can place a cavity filling during a single visit to our Burlington, NC dentist office.
 This dental treatment will begin when we apply a local anesthetic to numb the area of the tooth.
 One of our skilled dentists will prepare the tooth by cleaning out any debris or decay.

 Replace Metal Fillings

 Do you have old, dark fillings that are impacting your smile or breaking down and coming out?
-Modern advances in cosmetic dentistry mean that you no longer need to suffer from unsightly and uncomfortable silver amalgam fillings.
+Modern advances in cosmetic dentistry mean you no longer need to suffer from unsightly and uncomfortable silver amalgam fillings.

 Dental Fillings FAQs

 Do tooth fillings help cure sensitivity?

 Tooth fillings can drastically reduce your tooth sensitivity issues.
-Filling your tooth cavity not only prevents infections from doing further harm but can also fill those holes that cause tooth sensitivity to hot and cold foods.
-After a tooth-filling procedure, most patients report that their sensitivity goes away after a couple of days.
+Filling your tooth cavity prevents infections from doing further harm and can also fill those holes that cause tooth sensitivity to hot and cold foods.
+After a tooth-filling procedure, most patients report that their sensitivity disappears after a few days.

-It is possible for your dentist to remove your dental fillings and replace them for a number of reasons.
-It is a quick process that can renew your tooth or teeth, and add more support to an otherwise failing filling.
-If your filling is causing you issues, schedule a visit with your dentist for a second look and repair if needed.
+It is possible for your dentist to remove your dental fillings and replace them for several reasons.
+It is a quick process that can renew your tooth or teeth and add more support to an otherwise failing filling.
+If your filling is causing you issues, visit your dentist for a second look and repair if needed.

 Are dental fillings painful?

 Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
 This means they are quick and almost pain-free.
-Your dentist does not need any needles or intrusive dental equipment to fill a cavity.
+Your dentist does not need needles or intrusive dental equipment to fill a cavity.
 We can administer local anesthesia as a topical solution.
 You might even feel that the most painful part of the process is the time when you are waiting for the anesthesia to kick in.